 Download the Charter of the Women and Gender Constituency for further details.

 WGC co-Focal Points

-Ms. Bridget Burns (left) and Ms. Kalyani Raj (right) are the current Co-Focal Points of the Constituency and are representatives of the global North and global South.
+Ms. Bridget Burns (left) and Ms. Ndivile Mokoena (right) are the current Co-Focal Points of the Constituency and are representatives of the global North and global South.
 Together they are largely responsible for the facilitation of the exchange of information between members of the constituency, observer organizations and the secretariat.
 Find there information here.